MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

 If your mixed reality device supports hand-tracking, you will be able to play on the piano in the VR space using just your hands!

-You can enable this feature by adding the following block of code to `createScene()`:
+You can enable babylon.js's [hand-tracking feature](https://doc.babylonjs.com/divingDeeper/webXR/WebXRSelectedFeatures#hand-tracking) by adding the following block of code to `createScene()`:

 ```javascript
 const handTracking = featuresManager.enableFeature(BABYLON.WebXRFeatureName.HAND_TRACKING, "latest", {